ScheuermannF/EnvironmentLauncher/README.md

 ### Before you begin, some notes
 This is a WIP and you might encounter some bugs.
 If so, please leave a thread here on the GitHub repo or message me directly on slack at @Francis Scheuermann

 * This app will only work if your 3 environments are already set up, prior to use (NextGen, Smartchoice, Schoolmint Legacy).
+If you do not have one set up, just change the repo to be blank!

+* Notice for M1 users: You will most likely have to change your $PATH in the code before the app will function correctly.
+On lines 46, 96, 141, and 169 change `path = "/usr/local/bin:" + path` TO `path = "/usr/local/bin:/opt/homebrew/bin:" + path`.
+You will also need to change line 102 from `task.executableURL = URL(fileURLWithPath: "/usr/local/bin/yarn")` TO `task.executableURL = URL(fileURLWithPath: "/opt/homebrew/bin/yarn")`

 ### Known Bugs
 * Sometimes (even after supposedly fixing it) the CPU utlization will be high, but I'm looking into this.
 After starting OR stopping an environment, it will spike for a minute or so as it's doing tasks in the background, but SHOULD settle back to around 0% once it's done.
 Sometimes it doesn't settle, for a currently unknown reason.